GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/README.md

     defaults.
 You will get an error if you have chosen a name that is already taken.

-    TIP: Prefer to remotely fetch templates from a release which can be more stable than using the HEAD templates.
+    **TIP**: Prefer to remotely fetch recipes from a release which can be more stable than using the HEAD recipes.

     ```hcl
     template "devops" {